 On May 6, 1998, Copa Holdings, S.A., the holding company for Copa and related companies was incorporated as a sociedad anónima under the laws of Panama to facilitate the sale by CIASA of a 49% stake in Copa Holdings to Continental.
 In connection with Continental's investment, we entered into an extensive alliance agreement with Continental providing for code-sharing, joint marketing, technical exchanges and other cooperative initiatives between the airlines.
 At the time of our initial public offering in December 2005, Continental reduced its ownership of our total capital stock from 49% to approximately 27.3%.
 In a follow-on offering in June 2006, Continental further reduced its ownership of our total capital stock from 27.3% to 10.0%.
 In May 2008, Continental sold its remaining shares in the public market.
-In March 2010, CIASA sold 4.2% of its interest and as of December 31, 2017 held 26.0% of our total capital stock.
+In March 2010, CIASA sold 4.2% of its interest and as of December 31, 2018 held 25.9% of our total capital stock.

 Since 1998, we have grown and modernized our fleet while improving customer service and reliability.
-Copa has expanded its operational fleet from 13 aircraft to 100 aircraft at December 31, 2017.
+Copa has expanded its operational fleet from 13 aircraft to 105 aircraft at December 31, 2018.
 In 1999, we received our first Boeing 737-700s, in 2003 we received our first Boeing 737-800, and in 2005 we received our first Embraer 190.
-In the first quarter of 2005, we completed our fleet renovation program and discontinued the use of our last Boeing 737-200.Since 2005, we have expanded from 24 destinations in 18 countries to 75 destinations in 31 countries.
+In the first quarter of 2005, we completed our fleet renovation program and discontinued the use of our last Boeing 737-200.
+Since 2005, we have expanded from 24 destinations in 18 countries to 80 destinations in 32 countries.
 We plan to continue our expansion, which includes increasing our fleet, over the next several years.
-In 2018, we expect to take delivery of five of our first Boeing 737 MAX aircraft.
+In 2018, we took delivery of our first four Boeing 737 MAX 9 aircraft.